-A few years ago, a software company surveyed its users to determine how helpful a business plan was to success.
-The results were reviewed by the University of Oregon for validation, and seem to point to the improved outcomes for those with business plans:
+A few years ago, Palo Alto Software surveyed its users to determine how useful a business plan was to success.
+The results were reviewed by the University of Oregon for validation and seem to point to the improved outcomes for those with business plans:

 - Those who created plans were more likely to secure a loan or investment capital.